bvonboyen/bvonboyen.github.io/_posts/2025-10-17-season-update.md

 #### Summary

 A controlled win, a steady upward trend, and a model that continues to mirror on-field reality.
-Defensive structure shows clear progress, and the attack has rebuilt much of the lost scoring capacity after the late transfer of Woltemade.
+Defensive structure shows clear progress, and the attack has rebuilt some of the lost scoring capacity after the late transfer of Woltemade, and relative to the league, remained stable.
+Further player contributions will be added to analyze how exactly this was balanced.
 The projection remains around sixth place — the current fourth position reflects a favourable schedule and gradual development rather than overperformance.

 #### Model background